What is a vasectomy?

 - You can feel a lump forming in your scrotum.

-- You have bleeding from an incision that doesn't stop even after you've pinched the site between 2 gauze pads for 10 minutes
+- You have bleeding from an incision that doesn't stop even after you've pinched the site between two gauze pads for 10 minutes.

 What happens to the sperm?